St John's College, Woodlawn

-St John's College, Woodlawn, commonly abbreviated to Woodlawn, is a Roman Catholic co-educational secondary day school, located in the rural area of "Woodlawn" on the outskirts of Lismore, in the Northern Rivers region of New South Wales, Australia.
-The college is administered by the Catholic Education Office of the Diocese of Lismore.
+St John's College, Woodlawn is a Roman Catholic co-educational secondary day school, located in the rural area of Woodlawn on the outskirts of Lismore, in the Northern Rivers region of New South Wales, Australia.
+The school, commonly abbreviated to Woodlawn, is administered by the Catholic Education Office of the Diocese of Lismore.

 In the city of Lismore the four largest industries by employment are the retail sector, health care, education and agriculture.
 St John's College, originally an agricultural secondary school, has a major part in two of these sectors and of course participates indirectly in the others as well.
 The school's name is often shortened to "Woodlawn" rather than being named fully.
 The school was founded by the Marists who continue to play a role in the running of the school.
 The first lay Rector (Principal) was Glenn Roff, appointed in 2001 when the Marist Fathers withdrew from St John's.

 History

 St John's College, Woodlawn, was founded from St. Patrick's College, Wellington, New Zealand in 1931.
 The Marists who began the school themselves originated in France in the early 19th century.

 St John's College was formally opened in 1931 as a Boarding and Day school on land which was donated by Margaret Buckley.
 The first rector of the school was Thomas Segrief S.M, Followed by Frs James Bell, John Kennedy, John Webber, Steven Maloney, Sid Mitchell, John Webber, Garry Reynolds, Lou Molloy, John Worthington, William Ryder, Ray Chapman – all priests of the Society of Mary and the current principal is Aaron Beach.

 The college was described in the Northern Star on 25 May 1931:

 For many years, St John was primarily a boarding school for boys.
 While most students came from country NSW, during the 1960s and 1970s, a substantial number of students came from Sabah, Malaysia.

+St John's Woodlawn College has a shameful history when it comes to child abuse.
+There have been allegations of abuse against several former teachers, and at least two have been criminally convicted for sexually abusing students at the Catholic boarding school.

+The two most notorious offenders were James (Jim) Doran and Richard O’Connor, who were both found guilty of over 40 charges of sexually abusing students at Woodlawn.
+Their victims were all teenage boys, as the College did not become co-ed until 1998.